Xeonam/Weather-Forecast/doc/functional-specification.md

     weather conditions.
 Whether you're planning a picnic, a commute, or any other activity, this feature is your go-to source for immediate weather insights.

+- Long-Term forecast:

+    The Long-Term Forecast section of our weather forecasting application is dedicated to providing users with insights into the weather conditions over an extended period.
+This feature is designed to help users plan for the days, weeks, and even months ahead, offering valuable information for long-range decision-making.

+    Key Features:

+    - Extended Forecast: Our application provides extended weather forecasts that cover a range of days, allowing users to anticipate conditions for the week or even the entire month.

+    - Seasonal Trends: Gain insights into seasonal weather trends and fluctuations, which can be essential for activities such as agriculture, event planning, or travel.

+    - Climate Data: Access historical climate data and trends for your location, aiding in long-term planning and understanding local climate patterns.

+    - Custom Alerts: Set customized alerts for specific weather conditions, ensuring that you're informed when particular conditions align with your preferences or requirements.

+    - Geographical Coverage: The Long-Term Forecast section offers an extensive geographical range, enabling users to plan for travel or events in various locations.

+    The Long-Term Forecast section empowers users with the ability to make informed, strategic decisions for the future.
+    Whether you're planning a vacation, managing a farming operation, or simply looking to understand long-term climate trends, this feature is your gateway to weather information that extends beyond the immediate forecast.